BabylonJS/OldDocumentationSite/content/resources/Exporter/Maya.md

 ## Manual Install

-The plug-in is designed for Maya 2018.
+The plug-in is designed for Maya 2017 or later.
 This guide is about the Windows version (a MacOS version is coming soon).
 To download it, go to the [Github project Releases](https://github.com/BabylonJS/Exporters/releases).

 ![releases](/img/exporters/installer/GithubPreRelease.png)